zhonghan721/tp/docs/UserGuide.md

 ### Update details of a Customer

-This command is useful for updating the details of a Customer, such as due to a change in particulars or in the event that you keyed in the Customer's details wrongly.
+This command is useful for changing the particulars of a Customer, such as due to a change in their details or in the event that you keyed in the Customer's details wrongly.

 </br>**Format:**